chappjc/dcrspy/README.md

 dcrdserv=localhost:9109
 dcrdcert=/home/me/.dcrd/rpc.cert
+;nodaemontls=1

 dcrwuser=wuser
 dcrwpass=qwertyExample

 dcrwserv=localhost:9110
 dcrwcert=/home/me/.dcrwallet/rpc.cert
+;nowallettls=1

 ;noclienttls=false
 ~~~

 ## Data Details

 Block chain data obtained from dcrd includes several types of data.
-The JSON
+Most of the
+information is written to stdout in a plaintext summary format.
+Optionally, the
-file written by dcrspy for block data is named `block-data-[BLOCKNUM].json`.
-It
+data may be written to disk in JSON format.
+The JSON file written by dcrspy for
+block data is named `block-data-[BLOCKNUM].json`.
+It contains a single JSON
-contains a single JSON object, with each data type as a tagged JSON child
+object, with each data type as a tagged JSON child object.
-object.

 1. Block header (hash, voters, height, difficulty, nonce, time, etc.)